ggmarty2002/delta_gamma_hedging/README.md

 # Option Pricing and Hedging Strategies

-This project implements various option pricing models and hedging strategies using the Black-Scholes framework.
-The project explores delta hedging, implied volatility calculation, and portfolio replication for European call options.
+This repository contains implementations of various option pricing models and hedging strategies as part of the Model Calibration course (TD3).

+## Repository Contents

+- **Données TD3.xlsx**: Excel file containing the market data (stock prices, option prices, etc.)
+- **rules_hedging_project.pdf**: instructions for the assignment
+- **notebook_hedging_project.ipynb**: Jupyter notebook containing the implementation of different hedging strategies and models

-## Overview
+## Project Overview

-This project is structured as a series of exercises related to options pricing and hedging:
+This project explores financial derivatives modeling with focus on:

-1. **Basic Delta Hedging**: Implementation of a simple delta hedging strategy for a European call option
+1. **Basic Delta Hedging** (Question 1)
+   - Implementation of a dynamic delta hedging strategy for a European call option
+   - Comparison of the hedged portfolio value with theoretical option price

+2. **Delta-Gamma Hedging** (Question 2)
+   - Use of two options to hedge both delta and gamma risk
-2. **Delta-Gamma Hedging**: Enhanced hedging using a second option to control for gamma risk
+   - Implementation of a more stable hedging strategy using a second option

-3. **Implied Volatility Calculation**: Extraction of market implied volatilities using Newton-Raphson and Bisection methods
+3. **Implied Volatility Calculation** (Question 4)
+   - Implementation of Newton-Raphson and Bisection methods to extract implied volatility
+   - Comparison of implied volatilities across different strike prices

+4. **Market Implied Volatility Hedging** (Question 5)
-4. **Dynamic Hedging with Market IV**: Implementation of delta hedging using market-implied volatility
+   - Implementation of delta hedging using market implied volatility instead of constant volatility

+5. **Advanced Volatility-Sensitive Hedging** (Question 5+)
-5. **Advanced Hedging with Volatility Risk**: Implementation of a hedging strategy that accounts for changes in implied volatility
+   - Extension of hedging to account for changes in implied volatility
+   - Using multiple options to hedge against both price and volatility risks

+## Data

+The file `Données TD3.xlsx` contains:
+- Daily stock prices
+- Option prices at different strike prices (6.0 and 6.5)
+- Trading dates
+- All data necessary to implement the hedging strategies

 ## Requirements

-- Python 3.x
-- Libraries:
+The code requires the following Python libraries:
 - pandas
 - numpy
 - scipy
 - matplotlib
 - datetime

-## Data
+## Results Visualization

-The project uses data from 'Données TD3.xlsx' which contains:
-- Daily stock prices
+The notebook includes multiple visualizations:
+- Comparison between theoretical option prices and hedged portfolio values
-- Option prices for different strike prices (6.0 and 6.5)
+- Evolution of implied volatility over time for different strike prices
-- Trading dates

-## Key Components
+- Sensitivity of option prices to volatility changes

-### Black-Scholes Model
+## Mathematical Model

-The project implements the Black-Scholes formula for European call options, calculating:
+The project implements the Black-Scholes model for European call options:
-- Option prices
+- Call price calculation
-- Delta (for hedging)
+- Delta and gamma computation for hedging
-- Gamma (for second-order risk)
-- Vega (for volatility sensitivity)
+- Vega calculation for volatility sensitivity

-### Implied Volatility Calculation

-Two methods are implemented for extracting implied volatility from market prices:
-- Newton-Raphson method (faster convergence)
-- Bisection method (more stable)

-### Hedging Strategies

-1. **Delta Hedging**: Dynamically adjusting stock position based on option delta
-2. **Delta-Gamma Hedging**: Using two options to hedge against both price changes and convexity
-3. **Volatility-Aware Hedging**: Accounting for changes in implied volatility when constructing portfolios

-## Usage

-1. Load the Jupyter notebook in a compatible environment
-2. Ensure 'Données TD3.xlsx' is in the same directory
-3. Run the cells sequentially to see the results of each hedging strategy

-## Visualization

-The project includes visualizations of:
-- Option prices vs. portfolio values for different hedging strategies
-- Implied volatilities across time for different strike prices
+- Implied volatility extraction from market prices
-- Option price sensitivity to volatility

-## Results

-The notebook demonstrates how different hedging strategies perform in replicating option payoffs, with visualizations comparing the theoretical option prices with the hedged portfolio values.